gwexploratoryaudits/brla_explore/B2Audits/README.md

   `[n2, kmin2, ~] = B2BRAVOLikekmin(0.4, 0.1, 200);`

-  generates the same arrays for the same margin and risk limit and a `200`-vote election for the *BRAVOLike* audit. *B2BravoLikekmin* also outputs the LogLikelihoodRatio, which may be used as a sanity check.
+  generates the arrays of sample size and `kmin` for the same margin and risk limit and a `200`-vote election for the *BRAVOLike* audit. *B2BravoLikekmin* also outputs the LogLikelihoodRatio, which may be used as a sanity check.
 We ignore it above.
-You could plot `kmin2` as a function of `n2`; observe that `kmin2' does not go beyond `101', which represents a winning margin of `1` for an election with `200` cast votes.
+You could plot `kmin2` as a function of `n2`; observe that `kmin2` does not go beyond `101`, which represents a winning margin of `1` for an election with `200` cast votes.

   `plot(n2, kmin2)`

-You could also view the two plots on the same figure, using script Scripts/ForExposition/code/plot_bravos
+You could also view the two plots on the same figure, using the code: ForExposition/code/plot_bravos

 ### Multiple Audits